romain-grecourt/helidon/archetypes/README.md

 ## Help text

-The step, input and option element support a `label` attribute that is used for description purpose.
+The step, input and option elements support a `label` attribute that is used for description purpose.
 Label is meant to be inline and short.
-Larger, multi-line description text can be provided with a nested element:
+Larger, multi-line description text can be provided with a nested `<help>` element.

 The `<help>` element supports a limited markdown format:
 - `**bold text**`